skorokithakis/stringphone/docs/source/protocol.rst

 <stringphone.topic.Topic.construct_introduction>`) to request the topic key
 from other participants.
 This contains the new participant's signing key (so it can identify subsequent messages to others) and its encryption key, with which the topic key will be encrypted.
+The encryption key is signed with the signing key, to prevent attackers from sending arbitrary signing keys along with their own encryption key and enticing participants to give them the topic key.

 Reply